CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 11. Display
 - DEFINE_bool(fullscreen,                 false,          "Run in full-screen mode (press f during runtime to toggle).");
-- DEFINE_bool(process_real_time,          false,          "Enable to keep the original source frame rate (e.g. for video).
-If the processing time is too long, it will skip frames.
-If it is too fast, it will slow it down.");
 - DEFINE_bool(no_gui_verbose,             false,          "Do not write text on output images on GUI (e.g. number of current frame and people).
 It does not affect the pose rendering.");
 - DEFINE_bool(no_display,                 false,          "Do not open a display window.
 Useful if there is no X server and/or to slightly speed up the processing if visual output is not required.");
 12. Result Saving